HELP-PEOPLE-WITH-DISABILITIES-ENJOY-THE-OUTDOORS

 Funded by: Recreational Trails Program Grant (2018-2021) from the Federal Highway Administration

-Status: Equipment purchased and delivered, trail assessment in process.
-We have now completed 19.6 miles of bike path assessments in Lake Mead National Recreational Area.
+Status: Equipment purchased and we completed 25 miles of trail assessments in federal lands surrounding Las vegas.
 March 28 and 29, 2019 we provided in-the-field Trail Assessment Training to employees of the U.S. Bureau of Land Management, the National Park Service, and the U.S. Fish and Wildlife Service.

 Managers from each of these federal agencies and an official “Friends” group wrote letters of support for our project: